a-barlow/quantr/README.md

 - Custom gates can be implemented easily by giving their explicit linear mappings on product states.
 This allows the user to avoid representing the gates as matrices.
-- Attempts to minimise memory consumption by not using matrices nor sparse matrices, but instead uses functions to represent the linear mapping of gates.
-For the number of qubits in a circuit, `n`, the estimated memory that is required for quantr to simulate the circuit when `n >= 16` is approximately the size of the state vector itself in Rust, `2**(n-6) KiB`.
-For `n < 16`, the memory required is less than `1 MiB`.
+- Custom gates do not have to be unitary, allowing for any quantum channel to be implemented.
-- Can simulate circuits up to ~18 qubits within a reasonable time.
+- Can simulate circuits up to ~16 qubits within a reasonable time.
 - Only safe Rust code is used, and the only dependency is the [fastrand](https://crates.io/crates/fastrand) crate and its sub-dependencies.